Things to do in London in 3 days

 Day 1: Explore Westminster

-I recommend that you start your trip to London in Westminster, as it is the geographical, cultural and political centre of the city - the City of Westminster is actually its own city within London!
+I recommend that you start your trip to London in Westminster, as it is the geographical, cultural and political centre of the city - Westminster is actually its own city within London!
 Here you will find some of London's most iconic buildings, such as Buckingham Palace, the Palace of Westminster and Westminster Abbey.

-Today's route is walkable, but you can also get around by public transport, taxi or tour bus.
+Today's route is walkable, but you can also get around by public transport, taxi or a tour bus.

 Parliament Square

 We will start our itinerary in Parliament Square, which is a well-known public square in Westminster that is easy to reach by public transport and is also a stop on all major London sightseeing buses.
-Around the square you will also find statues of several famous people, such as Winston Churchill, Abraham Lincoln, Robert Peel and Gandhi.

 Westminster Abbey

 Westminster Abbey is one of the most famous and impressive churches in England.
 It dates back to 1245 and was built mostly in the Gothic style.
-Inside the church are tombs and monuments commemorating some of the most prominent Britons of the last 1,000 years, including kings, scientists, aristocrats and artists.

 Churchill War Rooms